domagojk/js-event-sourcing-example-app/Readme.md

 }
 ```

-This factory function will validate command parameters requirements and throw exception in case invalid parameters are provided or will return a command object.
+This factory function will validate command parameters requirements and throw exception in case invalid parameters are provided or will return a **command object**.
 When serialized this command object would look like this:

 ```javascript
 {command: "CREATE_ORDER", orderId: 101, customerId: 20}